How to execute a successful management buyout (MBO)

 It’s harder to find the right people to take over a business in a specialized industry than it is to find financing.

-To carry out the transaction, Drouin advises the seller and buyers to try to agree on a price range first.
+To carry out the transaction, Blouin advises the seller and buyers to try to agree on a price range first.
 They can then go to their financial institutions to see if anything was missed and to assess the project’s feasibility.

-“I recommend that the buyers themselves approach the financial institutions to gain experience and start building relationships,” Drouin says.
+“I recommend that the buyers themselves approach the financial institutions to gain experience and start building relationships,” Blouin says.
 “A lot of sellers feel like they’re being excluded when they’re used to being in control, but at some point they’re going to have to learn to let go, and that’s one of the first steps in the process.”

 Step 4: Ask for a business valuation